IPMA

 What is IPMA?

-IPMA stands for “International Project Management Association” and is a globally recognized organization for project management.
-IPMA was founded in 1965 and is headquartered in Switzerland.
-It is active in over 70 countries and has more than 70,000 members.
+The IPMA (International Project Management Association) is a globally recognized organization for project management.
+It was founded in 1965 and has its legal headquarters in Switzerland.
+Today, the IPMA brings together over 70 national project management organizations with a total of more than 40,000 members.

-- Level B (Certified Senior Project Manager): This refers to experienced project managers who can manage large and complex projects.
+Level B – Certified Senior Project Manager: For experienced project managers who manage complex projects.

 How does project management according to IPMA work?